-Effects of Vitamin Treatment or Supplements with Purported Antioxidant Properties on Skin Cancer Prevention: A Meta-Analysis of Randomized Controlled TrialsChang Y.J. · Myung S.-K. · Chung S.T. · Kim Y. · Lee E.-H.f · Jeon Y.-J.g · Park C.-H. · Seo H.G. · Huh B.Y.
+Effects of Vitamin Treatment or Supplements with Purported Antioxidant Properties on Skin Cancer Prevention: A Meta-Analysis of Randomized Controlled TrialsChang Y.J.a, b · Myung S.-K.a, c · Chung S.T.e · Kim Y.a · Lee E.-H.f · Jeon Y.-J.g · Park C.-H.a, d · Seo H.G.a · Huh B.Y.a

 aFamily Medicine Clinic and Center for Cancer Prevention and Detection, bCancer Information and Education Branch, National Cancer Control Institute, and cCancer Epidemiology Branch, Research Institute, National Cancer Center, Goyang, dDepartment of Family Medicine, Eulji University Hospital, Daejeon, eLeaders Dermatology Clinic and fHealth Screening Center, Kangbuk Samsung Hospital, Seoul, and gDepartment of Family Medicine, Inje University Haeundae-Paik Hospital, Busan, Republic of Korea

 - Rent for 48h to view

 - Buy Cloud Access for unlimited viewing via different devices

 Rental: USD 8.50

 Article / Publication Details